TylerGibbs02/Active-Directory-Domain-Services-Lab/README.md

 - Promoted the server to **Domain Controller**
 - Created a new forest and domain

-**Help Desk Relevance:**
-Understanding domain creation helps explain authentication behavior and common login issues.

 ---

 ### 2. DNS Verification
 - Verified DNS was installed automatically
-- Confirmed domain name resolution from clients using `nslookup`
+- Confirmed domain name resolution using `nslookup`
 - Validated SRV records

 ---